 ESPGHAN and NASPGHAN recommend that initial testing for IBD in pediatric patients include at least two tests for inflammatory markers such as albumin, transaminases (aspartate or alanine aminotransferase), and gamma-glutamyl transferase (yGT).
-Albumin may be decreased in patients with IBD.
-Transaminases and yGT may be increased and are recommended to evaluate patients for extraintestinal disease, but increased levels may be associated with causes other than extraintestinal illness.
+Albumin concentrations may be decreased in patients with IBD.
+Transaminases and yGT concentrations may be increased, and measurement of these markers is recommended to evaluate patients for extraintestinal disease.
+However, increased levels may be associated with causes other than extraintestinal illness.

-The ACG and ESPGHAN/NASPGHAN recommend testing to identify fecal pathogens and Clostridium difficile in cases of clinical suspicion for IBD.
+The ACG, ESPGHAN/NASPGHAN, and the British Society of Gastroenterology (BSG) recommend testing to identify fecal pathogens and Clostridium difficile in cases of clinical suspicion for IBD.
 However, an enteric infection may not rule out a diagnosis of IBD because such an infection may initiate IBD.
 The ACG recommends stool culture testing for Salmonella, Shigella, Yersinia, Campylobacter, and C. difficile, as well as testing for Giardia lamblia if exposure is suspected.